kevinkga/bbos/README.md

 unxz ubuntu-21.10-preinstalled-server-armhf+raspi.img
 ```

-`sudo dd bs=4M if=enlarged-ubuntu-21.10-preinstalled-server-armhf+raspi.img  of=/dev/sdb conv=fsync`

 # (optional) Resizing the base image

 The typical server images of Ubuntu are small, around 3.5GB.
 Thus, if you intend to add a lot of data to this image it will need to be resized.
 This is where the `resizeImg.sh` tool comes in.

-For example, if you need 5GB more space for your customizations, you can issue the following command:
+For example, if you need 5GB more space for your customisations, you can issue the following command:

 `./resizeImg.sh ~/Downloads/ubuntu-21.10-preinstalled-server-armhf+raspi.img 4000`